webosose/website/content/en/docs/tools/sdk/emulator/emulator-user-guide.md

 To [configure USB devices](#configuring-usb-devices), Oracle VM VirtualBox Extension Pack is required.

-Download the Extension Pack from the [download page](https://www.virtualbox.org/wiki/Downloads), and install the Extension Pack.
+Download the same version of Extension Pack as your installed version of VirtualBox from the [download page](https://www.virtualbox.org/wiki/Downloads), and install the Extension Pack.

 ## Preparing a webOS OSE Emulator Virtual Machine Image